iterative/dvc.org/content/docs/command-reference/run.md

   with data, or a code file, or a configuration file.
 DVC also supports certain [external dependencies](/doc/user-guide/external-dependencies).

-  DVC builds a dependency graph ([pipeline](/doc/command-reference/pipeline)) connecting different stages with each other.
-When you use `dvc repro`, the list of dependencies helps DVC analyze whether any dependencies have changed and thus executing stages as required to regenerate their output.
-A special case is when no dependencies are specified.
+  When you use `dvc repro`, the list of dependencies helps DVC analyze whether any dependencies have changed and thus executing stages required to regenerate their outputs.

-  > Note that staged without dependencies are considered always changed, so
-  > `dvc repro` always executes them.

 - `-o <path>`, `--outs <path>` - specify a file or directory that is the result of running the `command`.
 Multiple outputs can be specified: